 Aston Martin released the V8 Vantage in 1977.
 It followed the classic supercar recipe; a brutish V8 engine at the front combined with good handling and great looks.
 It was a Bond car in the Living Daylights – although Lada-slicing lasers and self-destruct mechanisms were not available as optional extras for everyday customers.

 Porsche upgraded the speed and agility of this model as time went on.
 The advanced Porsche 959 would take the position of the fastest road-car in 1986 with a top speed of 197 mph, showing that the Germans could make a world-beating supercar if they felt like it.

 In the early 90s, Honda released the NSX – what this lacked in outright speed it made up with intelligent technology.
 If cars like the Aston Martin V8 were the brawn of the supercar world, the NSX represented the brains.
 It was crafted from aircraft-grade aluminium to make it lighter and nimbler than cars made from steel.
 Honda’s NSX gave the world a taste of the cars we could expect from Japan in the future.

-By the late 1980s, supercars looked gorgeous, sounded great, went like the clappers and the kind of thing that that people dreamt about owning when they won the lottery.
+By the late 1980s, supercars looked gorgeous, sounded great, went like the clappers and the kind of thing that people dreamt of owning when they won the lottery.
 It couldn’t get any better, could it?

 The phrase ‘hypercar’ began to enter circulation around this time.
 It would be faster, rarer and more outlandish than a regular supercar.

 The Mclaren F1

 In 1991 the British firm McLaren released the F1.
 This smashed the speed record for a production car with a top speed of 243 mph.
 However, this hypercar offered more than just facts and figures.